What Is Italian For Yes

 The Most Common:

 The most straightforward and universally understood way to say "yes" in Italian is simply .
 This is your go-to affirmative response in most situations.
-It's equivalent to the English "yes" and can be used in formal and informal settings alike.
+Because of that, it's equivalent to the English "yes" and can be used in formal and informal settings alike.
 Its simplicity makes it a cornerstone of Italian conversation.
 You can use it in response to simple questions, complex statements, or even indirect requests.
-For example:

 • Question: Hai mangiato?
 (Have you eaten?)